dpabon/Sentinel-2_GPP/README.md

 # On the potential of Sentinel-2 for estimating Gross Primary Production #

 This is the code repository for the scientific manuscript: "On the potential of Sentinel-2 for estimating Gross Primary Production".
-For further details see: XXXX
+For further details see: https://ieeexplore.ieee.org/document/9715117

 1. Example scripts for the post-processing of Sentinel-2 images are presented in the [post-processing](post-processing) folder.